dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The vendor string value contains the vendor or product name of the software which generated this analysis.

+### product

+As the vendor may have more than one product, the product parameter may be used to differentiate it from other products which may have different schemas of analyis data.

+* product: "string" (optional)

 ### schema

 The same vendor or software product may produce different formats or data for the same analysis.